stormpath/stormpath-framework-spec/sessions.md

 **NOTE**: If this value is set to `0`, this is a special case.
 Our library will set the `tti` value to 10 years in the future (*essentially, forever*).

 <a href="#top">Back to Top</a>

+#### <a name="http-only"></a> httpOnly

+This option determines whether or not this cookie can be read by Javascript code on the browser.

+**NOTE**: Disabling this option is a potential security issue, as your access tokens could be hijacked via XSS.

+<a href="#top">Back to Top</a>

+#### <a name="secure"></a> secure

+This option determines whether or not our cookies can be set over a non-https connection.
+By default, this option is null, which means we will attempt to inspect the protocol of the incoming request, and make a decision of what to do automatically.

+Defining this value forces the `secure` mode to be either enabled or disabled all the time.

+**NOTE**: Disabling this option is a potential security issue, as setting cookies over a non-https connection is ripe for traffic inspection attacks.

+<a href="#top">Back to Top</a>

+#### <a name="path"></a> path

+This option determines what URI paths will be able to read our cookies.
+By default, this is set to the root path (`/`), meaning our cookies will be available to every URI on the web server.

+<a href="#top">Back to Top</a>

+#### <a name="domain"></a> domain

+This option determines what domain(s), can read this cookie value.
+By default, this is `null`, meaning only the current domain where the cookie is set can use read this cookie value.

+The only time you might want to set this value is if you want to allow subdomains to access your cookies as well.

+<a href="#top">Back to Top</a>